rrickgauer/blog/entries/operating-systems-exam-1-review.md

   * also called the cpu scheduler

 ### Short Term vs Long Term
-* the primary distinction between the 2 schedulers lies in frequence of execution
+* the primary distinction between the 2 schedulers lies in frequency of execution
 * the short term scheduler selects processes frequently
 * the long term scheduler select processes much less frequently
   * minutes may seperate the creation of one new process and the next